 Windows, external doors and joinery

-Repair category 1
+Repair category 2

-Notes These generally appeared in fair order consistent with age.
+Notes Some condensation noted to the bedroom window.
 Windows can be problematic and over time the operation of the windows can be affected and opening mechanisms damaged.
 It is therefore likely that maintenance/ repair will be required as part of an ongoing maintenance programme.

 External decorations

 Repair category 1

-Notes The external decorations are generally in good order.
+Notes The external decorations are generally in fair order.
+Regular repainting will be required if these areas are to be maintained in satisfactory condition.